joolstorrentecalo/gitlab-foss/doc/user/application_security/vulnerabilities/index.md

 DETAILS:
 **Tier:** Ultimate
 **Offering:** GitLab.com, Self-managed, GitLab Dedicated

-> - Introduced in GitLab 17.3 with a flag.
-Disabled by default.
-> - Enabled on GitLab.com in GitLab 17.3.
-> - Enabled on self-managed and GitLab Dedicated in GitLab 17.4.
-> - Generally available in GitLab 17.4.
-Feature flag removed.

 For some vulnerabilities detected by Advanced SAST, a **Code flow** tab is available.
 A vulnerability's code flow is the path the data takes from the user input (source) to the vulnerable